pugjs/pug-ast-spec/README.md

-Jade AST Specification
+Pug AST Specification
 ======================

-This document is a work-in-progress for documenting the Jade AST as output from jade-parser and other official plugins operating on the Jade AST.
+This document is a work-in-progress for documenting the Pug AST as output from pug-parser and other official plugins operating on the Pug AST.